Geodesic Noise and Gravitational Wave Observations by Pulsar Timing Arrays: Pulsar timing residuals

-where superscript $I$ labels the individual pulsars and $t_k$ are times of observations at different epochs.
-The cadence of observation epochs is typically fortnightly and the ToA at each epoch $t_k$ is itself obtained by a fit of template or model profiles to an average pulse profile that is obtained by averaging over many pulses.
+where capital letter superscripts $I$, $J$ label the individual pulsars and $t_k$ are times of observations at different epochs.
+The cadence of observation epochs is typically fortnightly (see e.g. \cite{Moore2015}) and the ToA at each epoch $t_k$ is itself obtained by a fit of template or model profiles to an average pulse profile that is obtained by averaging over many pulses.
 The fit estimates the pulsar's phase evolution; $\alpha^I$ represents a constant phase offset, $\beta^I$ is related to the pulsar's rotational frequency and peculiar velocity, and $\gamma^I$ is related to the spin-down rate and peculiar acceleration \cite{Moore2015}.
 The difference between the ToA and timing model of each pulsar is the timing residual.
 The cross-correlation between pulsar residuals $\langle R^I_k R^J_k\rangle$ contains a particular dependence on the cosine of the angle between the lines-of-sight $\bm{\hat n}^I\cdot\bm{\hat n}^J$ if a GW has passed through during the observation period.

 Noise in the timing of the millisecond pulse profiles and errors in the solar system Shapiro delay modelling induce an effective error in the residual on top of any signal $S_I$

 where $\epsilon_k$ can be modelled as Gaussian, mean free, random variate with variance\footnote{although the $\delta^{IJ}$ is an assumption that may break down due to correlated errors in the solar system modelling} $\langle \epsilon^I_k \epsilon^J_{k'}\rangle = \delta^{IJ}\delta_{kk'}\sigma^I_k$.
 Since the error, to a first approximation, is uncorrelated between pulsars it will not bias the ensemble mean of cross-correlations in the residuals but does contribute to the variance about their means.
 It is, therefore, a source of variance in searches for GWs using PTA observations.
 Typical values for $\sigma_k$ for current generation of PTAs is $\sigma_k\sim{\cal O}(100)$~ns \cite{Moore2015}.